Infrastructure Principles at Itemize

 Written by Hitesh Chitalia, VP of Technology at Itemize

 As the VP of Technology at Itemize, decisions I make can greatly impact our ability to deliver product features.
-Itemize provides payment document (receipts, hotel folios) data extraction services for clients large and small.
-We also have an expense management offering on both the web and mobile.
-While our product offering is straight-forward, the products are feature rich.
-The core Itemize technology is a complex engine utilizing proprietary OCR and ML to extract relevant data from financial transaction documents.
-In this post, I will talk about the three infrastructure principles that help us maintain our service levels, reduce outages, reduce costs and most importantly, keep the CEO smiling.
+Itemize provides payment documents (receipts, hotel folios) data extraction services for clients large and small.
+We also have an expense management offering.
+While our product offering is straight-forward, the products are feature-rich.
+The core Itemize technology is a complex engine utilizing proprietary OCR and machine learning to extract relevant data from financial transaction documents.
+In this post, I will talk about the three infrastructure principles that help us maintain our service levels, reduce outages, reduce costs, and most importantly, keep the CEO smiling.